Please contact our programme coordinator

 For further details and information contact the course coordinator.

 can only apply at the International Relations Office.
 The closing date for the application is June 15 for the winter semester, November 15 for the summer semester.
 Please use this Application form.
-Further details and information on the application can only be given by the International Relations Office.
+International students must submit by mail proof of prior academic certifications, all previous academic transcripts, and proof of English language proficiency.
+Once admitted to the MA Anthropology, international students must matriculate in person at the International Students Office Serviceportal prior to the start of the semester.
+Further details and information on the application are available at the International Relations Office.

 Forms / Downloads